Skip to main content

 Understanding Tomorro contract statuses

-In Tomorro, a contract goes through several statuses that reflect its progress, from preparation to signature, and then throughout its lifecycle.
+In Tomorro, a contract evolves through several statuses that reflect its progress, from preparation to signature, then throughout its lifecycle.

-Below is a clear and structured overview of the existing contrat statuses.
+Here is a clear and structured overview of the existing statuses.

-A contrat under negotiation can go through several successive stages.
+A contract under negotiation can go through several successive stages.

 Being in draft

-The contrat is being drafted but has not yet been shared with the counterparty.
+The contract is being drafted but has not yet been shared with the counterparty.

 It is only visible internally.